tasmota/docs/Zigbee.md

 }
 ```

-#### Identifying Target Device Endpoints
+#### Understanding endpoints

+Z2T will automatically compute the best endpoint for any command, based on the endpoint clusters announced by the device.
+You normally don't need to specify the endpoint number.
+In rare case, you can still force a specific endpoint.

 You can use `ZigbeeStatus3` to display all information about all the endpoints and ZCL clusters supported.
 If probing was successful (at pairing time or using `ZigbeeProbe`), Tasmota will automatically find the right endpoint.
-If the device was not probed, you need to specify the endpoint explicitly.
-It is always better to explicitly add the endpoint number if you know it.

 Depending on the number of device you have, `ZigbeeStatus3` output can exceed tha maximum MQTT message size.
 You can request the status of each individual device using `ZigbeeStatus3 1`, `ZigbeeStatus3 2`, `ZigbeeStatus3 3`...

-##### Known Endpoints
+##### Example Endpoints

 Device|Endpoint
 -|-